turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Review and update resume to meet ATS compatibility.
 Then decide if you want to create your terminal portfolio as an option in Mod 3.

-## Week 1 Lesson- Resume Review and Terminal Portfolio
+## Resume Review and Terminal Portfolio

 Please review the short video lecture followed by the resources to help guide your resume development.